Delaware Speedway: Open-Wheel Modifieds

-Former Divisons
+Former Divisions

 CASCAR Sportsman

-Using the same cars featured in the CASCAR SuperSeries, The large majority of CASCAR Sportsman drivers competed in a Chevrolet Monte Carlo, Ford Taurus, Pontiac Grand Prix or Dodge Intrepid.
+Using the same cars featured in the CASCAR SuperSeries, the large majority of CASCAR Sportsman drivers competed in a Chevrolet Monte Carlo, Ford Taurus, Pontiac Grand Prix or Dodge Intrepid.
 Other body styles are allowed (including Thunderbirds, Luminas, Avengers, etc.), providing it is a 1992 or later model.
 CASCAR Sportsman cars use fiberglass bodies and have fabricated chassis.